2020 Rice Football coaching staff

 Cedric Calhoun – Defensive Line

 Cedric Calhoun left the SEC to coach at Rice.
 He spent the last four years as an assistant with the Vanderbilt Commodores before returning to his roots along the defensive line.
-Calhoun cut his chops as the defensive line coach under Mario Cristobal at FIU before moving on to Datmouth and Alabama A&M. His crowning achievement is the development of Pro Bowl defensive end Robert Mathis, the 2002 SWAC Defensive Player of the Year who was coached by Calhoun at Alabama A&M.
+Calhoun cut his chops as the defensive line coach under Mario Cristobal at FIU before moving on to Dartmouth and Alabama A&M. His crowning achievement is the development of Pro Bowl defensive end Robert Mathis, the 2002 SWAC Defensive Player of the Year who was he coached at Alabama A&M.

 Robbie Picazo – Running Backs

 Former Stanford quarterback Robbie Picazo spent his first two seasons at Rice working with the quarterbacks before moving to the running back room this offseason.
 Picazo didn’t see much playing time at Stanford, but he did have the good fortune of studying behind a future No. 1 overall pick, Andrew Luck.
 Later backing up another NFL starter, Kevin Hogan, during his time with the Cardinal.
 Picazo boasts a perfect 100 percent completion percentage on four collegiate pass attempts.
 After his playing days he served as an offensive assistant at Stanford before following Bloomgren to Rice.

 Drew Svoboda – Special Teams

 Native Houstonian Drew Svoboda brings Texas roots to the Rice coaching staff.
 Svoboda attended Tomball High School before becoming a three-year starter at tight end and fullback at Stephen F. Austin.
 His last 10 seasons prior to coming to Rice were been spent coaching high school football at Klein Collins in Northwest Houston.
 Svoboda inherited a 1-9 program and flipped the script immediately, turning the Tigers into district champions in his second year as the head coach.

 Scott Vestal – Linebackers

 Another true-Texan on Bloomgren’s staff, Rice marks Scott Vestal’s fourth stop at an in-state university.
-Beginning his coaching career as a graduate assistant at North Texas and SMU, Vestal moved on to a role as the quality control coach at the University of Texas in 2010.
+Vestal began his coaching career as a graduate assistant at North Texas and SMU.
+From there he moved on to a role as the quality control coach at the University of Texas in 2010.
 Vestal has spent time at Florida, Kansas, and Maryland, where he most recently served as a defensive assistant.